-The latent space serves as a representation for the images in the domain which is shown to be smooth (each point in the space correspondence to some image) and support vector operations \cite{radford2015unsupervised}.
+The latent space serves as a representation for the images in the domain which is shown to be smooth (each point in the space correspondence to an image) and supports vector operations \cite{radford2015unsupervised}.

-The common analogy to explain how GANs work is the contest between a forger who produces fake banknotes and a bank which is tries to detect them.
+The common analogy of how GANs work is to consider it as a contest between a forger who produces fake banknotes and a bank which aims to tell real and fake notes apart.
 They are both locked in an adversarial zero sum game: where success for one means a loss for the other.
 The better the bank gets at detecting the fake banknotes, the better the forger has to get to defeat it.
-Similarly, the more adapted the forger gets, the better the bank has to be in order to detect the fakes banknotes.
+Similarly, the more adapt the forger gets, the better the bank has to be in order to detect the fakes banknotes.
 Over time, they reach an equilibrium, in which the forger is the best it can be at producing fake banknotes, and the bank becomes the best it can be at detecting the forgeries.